LeneJiang011/GANs_beginner_work/visualgenome/GAWWN.md

 * Concatenate the coarse spatial structure with the noise vector *z*.
 * Generator branches into local and global processing stages.
 ### Keypoint-conditional text-to-image model
-* The keypoint tensor is fed into several stafes of the network.
+* The keypoint tensor is fed into several stages of the network.
 Noise-text-keypoint vector.
 ### Conditional keypoint generation model
 * assign each object part observed and unobserved as a gating mechanism.